OtavioLMS/Casciigame/README.md

 little ascii rpg made in c

-currently works only on windows contains
+currently works only on windows contains 2 levels and 3 enemies
-2 levels
-3 enemies

-FUTURE updates:
-config file with number of levels and enemies to be able to add more without having to change the code
+settings file allows to change the number of levels and enemies